Saint Louis University's undergraduate major in criminology and criminal justice examines

 offending and victimization.
 You will examine law enforcement, community and institutional

 Offered by the College for Public Health and Social Justice, SLU's undergraduate criminology

 and criminal justice curriculum covers topics including law enforcement and corrections.

-You'll study legal procedures, theories of crime and criminal justice policy.
+You'll study legal procedures, theories of crime and criminal justice ethics.

 Some students may also choose to take honors-level criminology and criminal justice